 - Those that eat flesh out of gluttony become ogres.
 It is an affliction of the first estate, as a man without wealth will find it hard indeed to glut himself as a baron would.

 - Those that partake out of starvation become wendigos.
 Most common they are in the cold wastes of Ultima Thule and the deep deserts of Arabia.
 Pitiable, were they not most deadly.

 - Those that eat only the dead become ghouls.
 Dwellers of crypts and ossuaries, bone-gnawers.

-- Those that are driven by the throws of leprosy of syphilus or the plague become zombies.
+- Those that are driven by the throes of leprosy of syphilis or the plague become zombies.
 Half-dead and dead of mind, they shamble about in search of warmth before they can go no further.

 - Those that drink of man's blood and blaspheme against God, recanting of His mercies, become vampires.
-They are struck dead upon the spot, but ride every night to hunt the living.
+They are struck dead upon the spot, but rise every night to hunt the living.